 My favourite gig during the week was with these guys – McKowski & Vervest.

 They left player is Irish, the other one Australian.
 If I understood it correctly, they had put together the gig using Whatsapp, or something like that!
 They did a VERY enjoyable hour of acoustic ragtime and similar styles, and seemed to have a very good time on stage themselves – this is something I really appreciate when I go to gigs.
 I honestly could have stayed there hearing them play for the rest of the day.

 Another highlight was the local players the Clague brothers, who had a lunchtime gig at the Clonakilty distillery restaurant.
 They play similar styles, with ragtime, blues and some jazzy pieces thrown in.
 An excellent way to enjoy a lunch!

-This French player’s genre is very much beyond what I usually listen to, but he made a very special impression on me, for his very particular playing style.
+This French player’s genre is very much beyond what I usually listen to, but he made a special impression on me, for his particular playing style.
 Despite some incredibly jazzy pieces, I really enjoyed his music.

 Look up Pierre Bensusan on YouTube, people.
 He’s a very competent player, and the guy without guitar who sits next to him is George Lowden, who built his guitar.
-They had a very nice afternoon session just talking about how they met, times spent together, other stories, and some music of course.
+They had a very nice afternoon session just talking about how they met, abou times spent together, other stories, and some music of course.

 After the guitar festival, it wasn’t long until I saw the news on social media about the upcoming Cork folk festival.
-I thought that maybe there wouldn’t be anything special, but then I saw there would be a concert with Andy Irvine.
+I thought maybe there wouldn’t be anything special, but then I saw there would be a concert with Andy Irvine.

-So – back to Andy Irvine.
+Back to Andy Irvine.
 For me, being interested in learning the bouzouki, of course, we had to go.
 Looking further in the weekend’s program, I also found a tune workshop and a concertina concert!!
 Need I say that we spent most of our Saturday in Cork city??